wp-plugins/alexa-internet/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-This plugin allows you to easily claim and ceritfy your Wordpress blog on Alexa.com.
+This plugin allows you to easily claim and certify your Wordpress blog on Alexa.com.

 == Description ==